Most babies begin crawling between 7 to 10 months; delayed crawling with other red flags may warrant professional evaluation.

 Here are some common types of crawling:

-Each style supports muscle development differently but contributes to overall mobility.
-If your baby shows no interest in moving forward or seems stiff or floppy during attempts, it could indicate an underlying issue.
+Each style supports muscle development a little differently but still contributes to overall mobility.
+If your baby shows no interest in moving forward or seems unusually stiff or floppy during attempts, it could indicate an underlying issue that deserves closer attention.

 Developmental Timeline for Crawling